guilleaf/FireballRoadMap/Introduction.md

    1. Science is a human product and some of the rules of society also apply to us.
 We need brand recognition.
 A consistent image.
 One task is to have and use a consistent Logo for the code.
 The basic rules are: Small number of colors, I (Guillermo) create the logo for PyChemia using [Inkscape](https://inkscape.org/en/), in fact I have a set of of similar but not identical set of logos for the code.
 I use them all the time that PyChemia is presented.
 Having a logo for Fireball help us to have a familiar image for our code.
 The image should be a vectorial image in SVG format.
 Simple, elegant and with transparent background.
 The logo could include have hidden symbolism, many brand logos do.
 That increases the power of it.

+## Papers

+   1. We need papers that show and promote the code.
+I suggest to familiarize with write research notebook using Jupyter and writting your papers with Authorea using git to sinchronize your work with your local copy.

 # Tasks and Assignments

 The first task is the following: